Ann's Blog

 We’ve been waiting and waiting for a movie at the local movie theater that we ‘d like to to see, none this last month.
 Meanwhile, we’ve been watching the Longmire series again on television.
 My husband loves it and really can’t remember seeing any of the shows before.
 I can barely remember these episodes.
 They’re good entertainment.

-Till next time, keep reading my friends and please stay safe and well.
+Till next time, keep reading my friends and please stay stay safe and well.

 Later, Ann